 Sample some delicious local brew at Autauga Creek Craft House in Downtown Prattville.

-Visit with friends and family, and enjoy the experience as you try new flavours such as Kentucky Bourbon beer or Transmigration of Souls while listening to live music.
+On my visit, I really enjoyed the experience of trying new flavors, such as Kentucky Bourbon beer or Transmigration of Souls, while listening to live music.

 10. Autauga Creek Canoe Trail

 Prattville was built upon historic waterways, so it is fitting to view the city from the water.
 The Autauga Creek Canoe Trail runs for 13 miles beginning at Bridge Creek, Autauga County, and flowing to Canoe Trail Park where there are BBQ grills, restrooms and picnic tables.

 You can travel via boat, kayak or raft, viewing historic buildings such as Pratt Cotton Gin Mill, the old dam, and City Hall from the river.
 Alternatively, head downstream to a gentle segment of the river near Doster Well Park to enjoy swimming and tube floating.

 On the banks of Autauga Creek lies Fat Boy’s Bar-B-Que Ranch, a popular laid-back grill restaurant in Prattville.
 At Fat Boy’s, they slow cook all their meat over natural hickory hardwood to get that authentic southern BBQ flavour, and their sauce is cooked on the stove in-house.